How to Spot Topic-Relevant Expired Domains Before Your Competitors Do

 Check Anchor Text Distribution and Context

 Anchor text profiles reveal whether a domain earned links through genuine authority or link schemes.
 Natural backlink portfolios show branded anchors (40–60%), naked URLs (20–30%), topical phrases (10–20%), and generic text like “click here” (10–20%).
-When exact-match commercial keywords dominate—especially the same phrase repeated across dozens of links—you’re likely looking at manipulative link building that search engines will discount or penalize.
+When exact-match commercial keywords dominate, especially the same phrase repeated across dozens of links, you’re likely looking at the kind of pattern Google’s link-spam policies explicitly devalue.

 Check context beyond the anchor itself.
 Open a sample of referring pages to confirm the links appear in relevant editorial content, not site-wide footers, blogroll sidebars, or comment spam.
 Tools like Ahrefs and Majestic surface anchor distribution in seconds; export the data and sort by frequency.
 Domains with diverse, contextually appropriate anchor text from real articles or resource pages typically carried topical authority.
 If anchor ratios skew heavily toward money keywords or links appear in irrelevant contexts, the domain’s link equity is artificial and won’t transfer value post-acquisition.